Explainer: The West Bank Violence Prevention Act (H.R. 3045/S. 2667)

 Since October 7th, 2023, violence in the West Bank has surged to the highest recorded levels.
 Settler violence against Palestinian civilians is estimated to have increased by 30 percent over the first few months of 2025 compared to the same period in 2024.

 The West Bank Violence Prevention Act, H.R.
-3045 introduced by Reps.
-Nadler (D-NY-12), Smith (D-WA-09), and Himes (D-CT-04) codifies the Biden Administration’s Executive Order (EO) 14115, which placed sanctions on individuals and entities undermining security and stability in the West Bank.
+3045/S. 2667, introduced in the House by Congressman Jerry Nadler (D-NY-12) and in the Senate by Senator Cory Booker (D-NJ), requires the President to impose sanctions on individuals and entities undermining security and stability in the West Bank.

+Modeled after President Biden’s Executive Order (EO) 14115, this legislation is designed to inhibit and punish the violent Israeli settlers and Palestinian terrorist groups for actions that undermine a critical US policy objective: peace and the viability of a two-state solution.
 On his first day in office, President Trump revoked EO 14115.

-Like President Biden’s executive order, this legislation is designed to inhibit and punish the violent Israeli settlers and Palestinian terrorist groups for these actions, which undermine a critical US policy objective: peace and the viability of a two-state solution.

 Sanctions Framework

-- In practice, the sanctions that the Biden administration put in place significantly disrupted the support networks that enable extremist settler groups, denying individuals access to vital resources for attacks intended to harm and displace Palestinian civilians.
+• In practice, the sanctions that the Biden administration put in place significantly disrupted the support networks that enable extremist settler groups, denying individuals access to vital resources for attacks intended to harm and displace Palestinian civilians.

-- an act of violence or threat of violence targeting civilians
+• An act of violence or threat of violence targeting civilians

-- efforts to place civilians in reasonable fear of violence with the purpose or effect of necessitating a change of residence to avoid such violence
+• Efforts to place civilians in reasonable fear of violence with the purpose or effect of necessitating a change of residence to avoid such violence

-- seizure or dispossession of property by private actors
+• Destruction, seizure or dispossession of property by private actors

 Impact

-- Sanctioned individuals are ineligible to enter the United States, with exceptions for compliance with U.N.
+• Sanctioned individuals are ineligible to enter the United States, with exceptions for compliance with U.N.
 Headquarters Agreement or law enforcement needs, and national security considerations.

 Background

-- Hilltop Youth – a violent group that engages in organized attacks.
+• Hilltop Youth – a violent group that engages in organized attacks.
 They have carried out a campaign of violence against Palestinian civilians, including using murder, arson, and assault as tools to drive Palestinians out of the West Bank.
-In the April 2024 attack on the Palestinian town of al-Mughayyir, Hilltop Youth set fire to homes, buildings, and vehicles, beat villagers, looted property, including livestock, and left one Palestinian dead.
+In the April 2024 attack on the Palestinian town of al-Mughayyir, Hilltop Youth set fire to homes, buildings, and vehicles, beat villagers, looted property, and left one Palestinian dead.

-- Tzav 9 – a far-right organization that has orchestrated demonstrations to prevent humanitarian aid from flowing from Jordan into Gaza via the West Bank by blocking roads, looting convoys, and setting delivery trucks on fire.
+• Tzav 9 – a far-right organization that has orchestrated demonstrations to prevent humanitarian aid from flowing from Jordan into Gaza via the West Bank by blocking roads, looting convoys, and setting delivery trucks on fire.
 Tzav 9 is closely backed by Israeli Minister of National Security, Itamar Ben-Gvir.

-- Amana – a far-right organization that grants loans and provides other financial support to develop settlements and outposts in the West Bank.
+• Amana – a far-right organization that grants loans and provides other financial support to develop settlements and outposts in the West Bank.
 The communities funded by Amana are often staging grounds for extremist settlers plotting to commit violence against Palestinian civilians.
-Amana strategically funds outposts and settlements through financing, loans, and building infrastructure to divide Palestinian communities and create pathways for settlers to seize additional land often using violence.
+Amana strategically funds outposts and settlements through financing, loans, and building infrastructure to divide Palestinian communities and create pathways for settlers to seize additional land, often using violence.

-- Lions’ Den – a Palestinian terrorist group that emerged in late 2022 in the northern West Bank that is tied to several terror attacks, including shooting at the Israeli settlement, Har Bracha and attempting to detonate pipe bombs in Tel Aviv.
+• Lions’ Den – a Palestinian terrorist group that emerged in late 2022 in the northern West Bank that is tied to several terror attacks, including shooting at the Israeli settlement, Har Bracha and attempting to detonate pipe bombs in Tel Aviv.